aws-quickstart/quickstart-amazon-eks-cluster-resource-provider/docs/encryptionconfig.md

 # AWSQS::EKS::Cluster EncryptionConfig

 AWS Key Management Service (AWS KMS) customer master key (CMK).
-Either the ARN or the alias can be used.
+Either the Amazon Resource Name (ARN) or the alias can be used.

 ## Syntax